GawerMayank/i-TaskManager/README.md

 # i-TaskManager

-i-TaskManager is a simple React application for managing tasks.
+i-TaskManager is a simple task manager web application built using React & Tailwind.
 It allows users to add, edit, delete, and mark tasks as completed.

 ## Features